Deborah Eisenberg

 Deborah Eisenberg (born November 20, 1945) is an American short story writer, actress and teacher.
 She was a professor of writing at Columbia University.

 Early life

 Eisenberg was born in Winnetka, Illinois.
 Her family is Jewish.
 She grew up in suburban Chicago, Illinois, and moved to New York City in the late 1960s.

+Of her family origins, Eisenberg told The Paris Review:Those of us who are the grandchildren of immigrants often have a void in our psyche that reflects a situation of danger or terror that our grandparents endured.
+The first generation born in the United States often tries to erase or suppress what they know of their parents' experience in order to provide a level playing field for their children, but in fact experience and fears can be transmitted in various forms across many generations.
+Many of us grew up knowing nothing, or next to nothing, about the horrors our grandparents lived through, and when we search for the source of certain anxieties, all we can locate is a kind of blank inscrutability.

 Career

 Eisenberg was an editorial assistant at The New York Review of Books in 1973.
 She taught at the University of Virginia from 1994 until 2011, when she accepted a teaching position at Columbia University's MFA writing program.

 Writing

-Eisenberg has written five collections of stories: Transactions in a Foreign Currency (1986), Under the 82nd Airborne (1992), All Around Atlantis (1997), Twilight of the Superheroes (2006), and Your Duck Is My Duck (2018).
-Ben Marcus, reviewing Twilight of the Superheroes for The New York Times Book Review, called Eisenberg "one of the most important fiction writers now at work.
+Eisenberg published her first story, "Flotsam", when she was nearly 40.
+Since then, she has published five collections of stories: Transactions in a Foreign Currency (1986), Under the 82nd Airborne (1992), All Around Atlantis (1997), Twilight of the Superheroes (2006), and Your Duck Is My Duck (2018).
+Reviewing Twilight of the Superheroes for The New York Times Book Review, Ben Marcus called Eisenberg "one of the most important fiction writers now at work.
 This work is great."
-Michiko Kakutani, reviewing the same collection in The New York Times, wrote that Eisenberg has a "playwright's ear for dialogue and a journalistic eye for the askew detail".
-Her first two story collections were republished in one volume as The Work (So Far) of Deborah Eisenberg (1997).
-Her first four collections were subsequently reprinted in The Collected Stories of Deborah Eisenberg (2010).
+Reviewing the same collection in The New York Times, Michiko Kakutani wrote that Eisenberg has a "playwright's ear for dialogue and a journalistic eye for the askew detail".
+Eisenberg's first two story collections were republished in one volume as The Work (So Far) of Deborah Eisenberg (1997).
+Her first four collections were reprinted in The Collected Stories of Deborah Eisenberg (2010).

 Eisenberg's later books include Your Duck Is My Duck (2018), a story collection that continues her exploration of contemporary relationships and moral complexity.

 Eisenberg has also written a play, Pastorale, which was produced at Second Stage in New York City in 1982.
 She has written for such magazines as The New York Review of Books, The New Yorker, and The Yale Review.
 She is the credited screenwriter of the 2020 Steven Soderbergh film Let Them All Talk, for which she wrote a 50-page treatment from which the actors largely improvised the dialogue.

+In 2026, Eisenberg and her partner, Wallace Shawn, stepped in on short notice to substitute for sick cast members in the off-Broadway production of Shawn's play What We Did Before Our Moth Days.